EmumbaOrg/docs-retail-solution-accelerator/docs/04-Multi-Agent-Workflows/index.md

   - **Planner** that breaks down user input into tasks
   - **Review Agent** that analyzes product reviews using **Azure AI**
   - **Personalization Agent** that generates personalized content
+  - **Evaluation Agent** that evaluates the response of other agents (only triggered when `Enable Self Correction` is set to true from frontend)
   - **Presentation Agent** that formats results for display
 - Using memory to persist user preferences across sessions